 Scientific publications

-The University of Montpellier offers support for the management of scientific publications and Open Access publication.
+The University of Montpellier offers support for managing scientific publications and publishing in Open Access.

 The HAL-UM portal

-Opened in 2017, the HAL-UM portal aims to promote the scientific production of the establishment, through various actions:
+Opened in 2017, the HAL-UM portal aims to promote the institution's scientific output through various initiatives:

 Incentive to submit the full text

-Help with the creation of IdHal and CV-HAL (see the webinar )
+Help with creating IdHal and CV-HAL (see webinar)

 Administration of the HAL-UM portal (repositories, collections, deduplication, etc.)

-The majority of scientific publications, often funded by public money, are accessible by subscription from publishers.
-The amounts paid by higher education institutions and research organizations to access the content are very high and constantly increasing.
+The majority of scientific publications, often funded by public money, are accessible through subscriptions to publishers.
+The amounts paid by higher education institutions and research organizations to access content are very high and constantly increasing.

-“Transformative agreements”, negotiated in France by the Couperin consortium, aim to move from a traditional subscription model to a model of publishing all articles in open access through the payment of APCs.
-Some publishers, without being fully committed to transformative agreements, allow the publication of articles in open access after payment of APCs.
-APCs (Article Processing Charges) are therefore publication fees requested by publishers to finance the dissemination of scientific articles in open access.
+"Transformative agreements," negotiated in France by the Couperin consortium, aim to move from a traditional subscription model to a model of publishing all articles in open access through the payment of APCs.
+Some publishers, without being fully committed to transformative agreements, allow articles to be published in open access after payment of APCs.
+APCs (Article Processing Charges) are therefore publication fees charged by publishers to finance the open access distribution of scientific articles.

-The University of Montpellier is a signatory to a number of these agreements and thus covers the costs associated with the open access publication of articles in these journals.
-The management of subscriptions and APCs is provided by the joint documentation service (SCD).
+The University of Montpellier is a signatory to a number of these agreements and therefore covers the costs associated with open access publication of articles in these journals.
+Subscriptions and APCs are managed by the shared documentation service (SCD).

-If you are recognized as a UM affiliated staff member and corresponding author, you can therefore benefit from these agreements.
-Find here the list of publishers and journals concerned .
+If you are recognized as UM staff and corresponding author, you can benefit from these agreements.
+Find the list of publishers and journals concerned here.

-The APC model is very expensive: in France, APC fees have increased very sharply in recent years and projections for 2030 are alarming.
-At the local level, an estimate of APC expenses paid by the UM can be consulted on the OpenAPC platform .
+The APC model is very costly: in France, APC costs have risen sharply in recent years and projections for 2030 are alarming.
+At the local level, an estimate of APC expenses paid by the UM can be viewed on the OpenAPC platform.

-In addition, the APC business model has encouraged the emergence of so-called "predatory" publishers.
-The latter charge APCs and publish articles after a minimal or non-existent review process.
-Their interest is purely economic and publishing with them can be detrimental to authors.
+Furthermore, the APC business model has encouraged the emergence of so-called "predatory" publishers.
+These publishers charge APCs and publish articles after a minimal or even non-existent review process.
+Their interest is purely financial, and publishing with them can be detrimental to authors.

-Tools for publishing open access without APC are presented in the toolkit below.
+Tools for publishing in open access without APCs are presented in the toolkit below.

-Unlike the APC-based model, it is possible to publish in Open Access without paying publication fees, by choosing so-called "diamond" journals (free for the author and the reader, thanks to upstream institutional funding).
-To find diamond journals in your field, go to the DOAJ website .
+Unlike the APC-based model, it is possible to publish in Open Access without paying publication fees by choosing so-called "diamond" journals (free for authors and readers, thanks to upstream institutional funding).
+To find diamond journals in your field, visit the DOAJ website.

-Here are also some examples of “diamond” journals based on the promotion of preprints and/or integrating Open peer-reviewing into their review process:
+Here are a few examples of "diamond" journals based on the evaluation of preprints and/or incorporating open peer review into their review process:

 Epi-journals hosted by Episciences

-To learn more, you can watch the webinar “How to find a journal to publish in Open Access” or contact us: Email HAL assistance
+For more information, watch the webinar "How to find a journal to publish in Open Access" or contact the Open Science and Research Support team at the SCD.

-The charter of signatures of scientific publications of authors belonging to the research structures of the University of Montpellier was validated in 2016 and updated in March 2021.
-The challenge of a standardized signature is major for the identification of publications of the University and research organizations during bibliometric surveys, evaluations and international rankings.
+The signature charter for scientific publications by authors belonging to the research structures of the University of Montpellier was validated in 2016 and updated in March 2021.
+Standardized signatures are crucial for identifying publications by the University and research organizations in bibliometric surveys, evaluations, and international rankings.

 Toolbox